TheResilient/100daysofdsa/Log.md

 **Today's Progress**: Started with DSA on CodeChef.

-**Thoughts:** Solved basic problems that were posted after the contests previosly held.
+**Thoughts:** Solved Easy Problems to get started that were posted after the contests previosly held.

 **Link to work:** Check Day 01 file### Day 0: August 21, 2023